UniMath/agda-unimath/src/commutative-algebra/maximal-ideals-commutative-rings.lagda.md

-# Maximal ideals in commutative rings
+# Maximal ideals of commutative rings

 ```agda
 module commutative-algebra.maximal-ideals-commutative-rings where